-On November 1, 2023, the Cooperative entered into a new five-year unsecured non-revolving bridge Loan debt agreement with CFC to fund additional generation projects.
+On November 1, 2023, the Cooperative entered into a new five-year unsecured nonrevolving bridge loan debt agreement with CFC to fund additional generation projects.
 The interest rate on advances is calculated at a rate per annum as may be fixed by CFC from time to time or in the case of a Secured Overnight Financing Rate (SOFR) advance, at a fixed rate per annum equal to Adjusted Term SOFR plus the Applicable Margin.
-There was a \$11,948,819 outstanding balance as of December 31, 2023.
-The interest rate on this line of credit notes averaged 6.46% as of December 31, 2023.
+There was a \$64,906,313 outstanding balance as of December 31, 2024.
+The interest rate on this line of credit notes averaged 5.49% and 6.46% as of December 31, 2024 and 2023, respectively.
 Both bridge loans may be converted to permanent financing with the bank or RUS without penalty.
-As of December 31, 2023, the loan is interest only and no long-term maturities have been established.
+As of December 31, 2024, the loan is interest only and no long-term maturities have been established.

-CoBank - On November 1, 2023, the Cooperative entered into a five-year unsecured non-revolving bridge Loan debt agreement with CoBank to fund additional generation projects.
+CoBank - On November 1, 2023, the Cooperative entered into a five-year unsecured nonrevolving bridge loan debt agreement with CoBank to fund additional generation projects.
 The interest rate on advances is calculated at a variable or fixed rate per annum as may be determined by CoBank from time to time or in the case of a SOFR advance, at a fixed rate per annum equal to Adjusted Term SOFR plus the Applicable Margin.
-Subject to certain limitations, rates types may be converted.
-There was a \$12,948,819 outstanding balance as of December 31, 2023.
-The interest rate on this line of credit notes averaged 6.626% as of December 31, 2023.
+Subject to certain limitations, rate types may be converted.
+The interest rate on this line of credit notes averaged 5.628% and 6.626% as of December 31, 2024 and 2023, respectively.
 The bridge loan may be converted to permanent financing with the bank or RUS without penalty.
-As of December 31, 2023, the loan is interest only and no long-term maturities have been established.
+As of December 31, 2024, the loan is interest only and no long-term maturities have been established.

-Maturities of long-term debt - Maturities of long-term debt, excluding CoBank for \$12,948,819 and CFC for \$69,799,831, for the next five years and thereafter are as follows as of December 31, 2023:
+Maturities of long-term debt - Maturities of long-term debt, excluding CoBank for \$60,642,364 and CFC for \$134,834,547, for the next five years and thereafter are as follows as of December 31, 2024:

-2024 \$ 14,853,029
+2025 \$ 11,912,647

-2025 11,452,952
+2026 12,232,292

-2026 11,750,755
+2027 12,555,753

-2027 12,034,960
+2028 12,940,740

-2028 12,381,801
+2029 13,329,245

-Thereafter 86,974,506
+Thereafter 78,512,997

-Total long-term debt, net \$ 149,448,003
+Total long-term debt, net \$ 141,483,675

 On March 1, 2016, AEPCO replaced the RUS Mortgage with the Indenture, pursuant to which AEPCO has granted a lien and a security interest in substantially all of its real and personal property to secure current indebtedness and other obligations and to secure other indebtedness (see Note 2 - Indenture).
 In connection with the adoption of the Indenture as a replacement for the RUS Mortgage, AEPCO and RUS amended and restated the existing loan contracts as the Amended and Restated Loan Contract (Contract), dated March 1, 2016 between AEPCO and the Government acting by and through the Administrator of the RUS.
 Under the covenants of the Contract, the Cooperative must, among other things, maintain a credit rating from at least two rating agencies and comply with covenants in the Indenture, which includes establishment and collection of rates for the use or sale of output, capacity, or service of the system that together with other revenues available to the Cooperative are reasonably expected to yield margins for interest equal to at least 1.10 times secured interest charges.
-Management believes these financial covenants have been achieved as of December 31, 2023.
+Management believes these financial covenants have been achieved as of December 31, 2024.